bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 I'm not sure.
 No, probably I did.
 Yeah, no, I did upgrade since 2018.
-There are

-Speaker 1: 00:28:42
+Speaker 1: 00:28:41

-so many security vulnerabilities in old Bitcoin nodes that this is the last of your problems.
+There are so many security vulnerabilities in old Bitcoin nodes that this is the last of your problems.

 Speaker 0: 00:28:47